-Riley, born in New Zealand, plays a key role in the process of Product design as Astro Senior Designer.
+Riley, a New Zealander by birth, plays a critical role in the product design process as Astro's Senior Designer.
 After specializing in Industrial Design at Massey University of the Fine Arts, New Zealand, his path took him to occupy different positions related to the design, both exhibitions and interiors, furniture and products.
 Currently, he serves as Astro's in-house Senior Designer, combining his passion for materials with his interest in manufacturing processes, as well as how these elements can be used. combine to create timeless luminaires.

 Longtime, award-winning lighting designers designed the Rythmos, Shatter and Kwic collections.
 The latter is a strong and elegant collection that includes floor, ceiling, wall and suspension lamps in aluminum and blown glass.
 Was born observing the behavior of mercury.
 His creations are characterized by the great ability to combine form and technical functionality.

-He has been Director of Design at Anglepoise since 2003.
-Started his illustrious career as a technical illustrator while doing his National Service.
-Later he created his reputation as an industrial product designer and together with four partners he founded Pentagram, which is currently an international design firm with offices in the United States, Germany and London.
-Grange's remarkable work spans half a century and her user-focused designs of British excellence have helped shape the parameters of everyday life for many.
-Not just everyday household brands like Kenwood, Parker, Kodak & ndash; and of course Anglepoise - They have received the Kenneth Grange treatment, but also the Interurban train 125, the regional mailbox of the Royal Mail and the latest London Black Taxi.
+He has been Design Director of Anglepoise since 2003. started his illustrious career as a technical illustrator while doing his National Service.
+Later he created He built on his reputation as an industrial product designer and together with four partners founded the company.
+Pentagram which is currently an international design firm with offices in the United States, Germany and London.
+Grange's remarkable work spans half a century and his user-focused designs of British excellence have helped shape the parameters of everyday life for many.
+Not just everyday household brands like Kenwood, Parker, Kodak – and of course Anglepoise - They haven't gotten the Kenneth Grange treatment, but so have the 125 Intercity train, the Royal Mail regional mailbox and the latest London Black Taxi.

-DECHEM studio was founded in Prague in 2012 by Michaela Tomiskova and Jakub Jandourek.
+The DECHEM studio was founded in Prague in 2012 by Michaela Tomiskova and Jakub Jandourek.
 They met at the Novy Bor School of Glass where they both fell in love with the oldest synthesized material in human history.
-While Michaela continued his studies at the AAAD Prague (Academy of Arts in Prague) and later he worked For many famous design studios, Jakub continued honing his skills in the lighting industry, specializing in glass finishes, technology and manufacturing.
+While Michaela continued He studied at the AAAD Prague (Prague Academy of Arts) and then worked as a teacher. for many famous design studios, Jakub followed suit. honing their skills in the lighting industry, specializing in glass finishes, technology, and manufacturing.
 Since they founded the DECHEM studio, they have focused on product design, paying special attention to glass.

 Multidisciplinary creative studio founded by designers Clara del Portillo and Alex Selma.
 Jewel represents the first collaboration between Studio Yonoh and Axolight.
 It is a small pendant, a harmonious synthesis between the functional needs and the decorative vocation of the lamp.
 Studio Yonoh is one of the most awarded design studios on the international scene today.
 Simplicity, character and innovation are undoubtedly the hallmarks of its modern design philosophy.

-Studiopepe is a Design + Architecture + Creative Direction agency that has its own based in Milan that was founded by Arianna Lelli Mami and Chiara Di Pinto.
+Studiopepe is a Milan-based Design + Architecture + Creative Direction agency founded by Arianna Lelli Mami and Chiara Di Pinto.

-Considered one of the most influential Belgian creatives Sylvain was named & ltildquo; ; Belgian worshiper of the Year & rdquo; in 2009.
+Considered as one of the belgian creatives more influencers, Sylvain was named Belgian Designer of the Year in 2009.